 By my 4th year of teaching, I was fortunate to have 1:1 Chromebooks in my classroom.
-I used them daily for Listen to Reading during guided reading and math games during guided math.
+I used them daily for listening to reading during literacy stations and math games during math centers.
 We would use them to play Kahoot from time to time or Prodigy Math which my students just love!

 Neurotic thoughts continued.